Municipal elections are held every four years in Alberta.

 The Returning Officer may publish unofficial results after the close of voting stations on election day.
 However, election results will be made official at 12 p.m. on October 22, 2021.

 Yes, you must be a Canadian citizen to vote.
 You also have to be a resident of Alberta for at least six months leading up to the election, and you must live in the municipality you want to vote in.

 Yes, you need to show ID to vote.
 Check the voter ID section for accepted forms of ID (there are lots).

 Cochrane Town Council has six Councillors and one Mayor.
-You can vote for one candidate for Mayor and up to six candidates for Council (fewer than six is ok too).
+You can vote for up to six candidates for Council (fewer than six is ok too).

 The Town of Cochrane returning officer announces unofficial election results as soon as all the votes are counted on election day (usually within a couple of hours after the polls close at 8pm).
 The results become official at noon on the fourth day after the election.